-The EPQ is an independent project that enables students to be self-directed and self-motivated on a topic of their choice.
-Students must choose a topic, plan, research and develop their idea and decide on their finished product.
-The finished product can be a dissertation, creating an artefact, or a production.
-The EPQ encourages curiosity, creativity and critical thinking.
+The EPQ encourages self-motivation, independent work and thought, curiosity, creativity and critical thinking.
 Students develop their research and organisational skills, review and evaluate their progress in order to improve their work all whilst learning how to manage a project.
 The EPQ provides very clear evidence of interests and ability which go beyond the A Level curriculum.

 The EPQ will develop and extend from one or more of the student's study areas and/or from an area of personal interest outside the student's main programme of study.
 The EPQ counts as half of an A Level and accumulates additional UCAS points.
-It will be based on a topic chosen by the student.
 There will be delivery of taught skills such as research techniques, writing bibliographies, referencing through footnotes and presentation skills.